bastionzero/terraform-provider-bastionzero/docs/resources/db_target.md

 Create a Db target with the default authentication configuration (non-passwordless) and a proxy environment.
-When a user connects to this target, the Bzero or Cluster target with the least number of open connections in this environment is used to proxy the connection to the configured database.
+When a user connects to this target, the Linux, Windows, or Kubernetes target with the least number of open connections in this environment is used to proxy the connection to the configured database.

 ```terraform
 data "bastionzero_environments" "example" {}